 Empirical research has been exploring the links between religion, economics and terrorism both within and across national boundaries (Berman and Laitin 2004; Sandler and Enders 2004; Krueger 2007; Keefer and Loayza 2008; Berman 2009).
 In particular, Krueger (2007) investigated whether income was related to transnational terrorism.
 The general conclusions that emerged in this work is that weak property rights and poor civil liberties might matter more for the incidence of international terrorism than poverty.
 Berman (2009) examined terrorism in the Middle East, arguing that many religious groups such as, for example the Hamas, provide spiritual services alongside social and welfare services in the regions they operate.
-Sandler and Enders (2004) provide an economic perspective on transnational terrorism.30 They argue that transnational terrorist incidents are trans-boundary externalities, to the extent that any actions undertaken by country authorities or terrorists in one country can impose costs and benefits on other countries.
+Sandler and Enders (2004) provide an economic perspective on transnational terrorism.29 They argue that transnational terrorist incidents are trans-boundary externalities, to the extent that any actions undertaken by country authorities or terrorists in one country can impose costs and benefits on other countries.
 Anti-terrorist activities might sometimes create unintended consequences.
 Transnational terrorism actually results in very few deaths relative to other kinds of hazards and there is frequently a cyclical pattern to transnational terrorism.
 The data show that terrorist incidents come in waves and cycles due to demonstration effects; and because of economies of scale in planning terrorist attacks this can lead to terrorist incidents being clumped together.
 Although the question of terrorism is separate from, but related to religion, one of the interesting findings of the research in terrorism is that religion-based terrorist groups have been seeing a rise in more recent decades.
-For example, since the early 1980s, the number of terrorist groups that are religion-based have risen from 2 out of 64 groups in 1980 to 25 out of 58 groups in 1995 (Sandler and Enders 2004, p.305 citing Hoffman 1997, p.3).
-Forming global networks is also important here.
-For example, terrorists can limit how effective countries are in counteracting terrorists because the externalities are greatest when countries are more uncoordinated in their decision-making to counteract terrorism.
+For example, since the early 1980s, the number of terrorist groups that are religionbased have risen from 2 out of 64 groups in 1980 to 25 out of 58 groups in 1995 (Sandler and

-30 Sandler and Enders (2004) define terrorism as 'Terrorism is the premeditated use, or threat of use, of extranormal violence to obtain a political objective through intimidation or fear directed at a large audience.' (p.302).
+29 Sandler and Enders (2004) define terrorism as 'Terrorism is the premeditated use, or threat of use, of extranormal violence to obtain a political objective through intimidation or fear directed at a large audience.' (p.302).